High CO/H2 ratios supports an exocometary origin for a CO-rich debris disk: Results and modelling

-We present H$_2$ column density upper limits without assuming any temperature for the gas in Table \ref{tab:co_h2_ratios}.
-However, to calculate the $\frac{\text{CO}}{\text{H}_2}$ ratios, we assume that the H$_2$ shares the same temperature as the CO kinetic temperature derived from our observations, which is reasonable if CO and any hypothetical H$_2$ are co-located.
+To calculate the $\frac{\text{CO}}{\text{H}_2}$ ratio lower limits, we assume that the H$_2$ shares the same temperature as the CO kinetic temperature derived from our observations (as described below), which is reasonable if CO and any hypothetical H$_2$ are co-located.
 The choice of kinetic rather than excitation temperatures is conservative with regards to how much unseen H$_2$ could be present as the colder excitation temperatures derived for CO would lead to lower column densities.

 Given the H$_2$ column density upper limit, and the CO detection, we can combine their column densities to derive a $\frac{\text{CO}}{\text{H}_2}$ ratio lower limit for the gas in both systems.
-As the column densities for both H$_2$ and CO are correlated with the gas temperatures, we first sampled from the CO and H$_2$ posterior column density distributions at the same (kinetic) temperature, resulting in a large number of $\frac{\text{CO}}{\text{H}_2}$ samples representing the $\frac{\text{CO}}{\text{H}_2}$ probability distribution given our data.
-We then took the $99.7^{\text{th}}$ percentile of this distribution as the $3\sigma$ lower limit for each system, reported in Tables \ref{tab:MCMC_results} and \ref{tab:co_h2_ratios}.
+As the column densities for both H$_2$ and CO are correlated with the gas temperatures, we paired each CO column density sample starting from the highest log posterior probability sample with a H$_2$ column density at the closest kinetic temperature.
+This gave us a representative $\frac{\text{CO}}{\text{H}_2}$ probability distribution accounting for the temperature correlations.
+This is comparable to if we had fit CO and H$_2$ simultaneously and enforced both having the same temperature.
+We then took the $99.7^{\text{th}}$ percentile of this distribution as the $3\sigma$ lower limit for each system, reported in Table \ref{tab:MCMC_results}.